 How Does Telemedicine Impact Healthcare?

 With the creation and expansion of technology, there has opened up a huge opportunity for medical service to the elderly and those people living in rural areas.
-However, lawyers specializing in medical malpractice have become aware of some of the gaps that have surfaced while the practice of telemedicine is being implemented.
+However, medical malpractice lawyers have become aware of some of the gaps that have surfaced while the practice of telemedicine is being implemented.
 In general it is a benefit, but it is also in the best interests of patients to identify the drawbacks and limitations.

 Telemedicine made its debut in the 1950s, and since then doctors and hospitals have been communicating with patients via computer, and they can share medical reports and specialized readings using special programs and equipment designed for this service.
 This has made it possible for patients to meet with their physician from their living room.